lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 from -20 to 20 units along all three spatial dimensions.
 The second
 line, ``create_box 2 simbox``, initializes a simulation box based
 on the region ``simbox`` and reserves space for two types of atoms.
+In LAMMPS, an atom *type* represents a group of atoms that interact using the same set of force field parameters (here, the Lennard-Jones parameters).

 .. admonition:: Note
     :class: non-title-info